All Episodes

 God bless you and Donald Trump for what you are trying to do for us.

-Um I spent 23 years in the Air Force, retired 2003, and I took that oath of enlistment six times.
+I spent 23 years in the Air Force, retired 2003, and I took that oath of enlistment six times.

 It means something to me.

-And my question is is you know, the Department of Justice hasn't really gotten involved with the Democratic liberal mayors and governors in these states that are violating our constitutional rights.
+And my question is, is, you know, the Department of Justice hasn't really gotten involved with the Democratic liberal mayors and governors in these states that are violating our constitutional rights.

 The McCloskeys have been dealing with it at a higher level than we have.

-Um peachment's definitely not going to work.
+Impeachment's definitely not going to work.

-They've consumed everybody's time and scared them to death uh trying to do anything outside of living in their homes.
+They've consumed everybody's time and scared them to death trying to do anything outside of living in their homes.

-Um is there anything Trump could do?
+Is there anything Trump could do?

 I don't know if we can help the people there.